facebookresearch/rl-injector/README.md

 Run `python merge_meta_secalign.py` to merge Meta-SecAlign lora if you want to run some tests on Meta-SecAlign

 ### Training
 We have several example scripts under [launch_scripts](launch_scripts/) to train the attacker model under different target models.
 Make sure you add your API keys in the script.

+Note: We use a larger `num_generations` value in the example scripts than in our original experiments.
+Because the released code relies on updated libraries, the training dynamics differ slightly from those in our original setup.
+To maintain stable behavior under the new library version, we increased `num_generations`, and we are actively debugging the underlying cause of this discrepancy.

 Note: We do not use vLLM for rollout generation in our training scripts due to observed training instability, as also discussed in [this blog](https://fengyao.notion.site/off-policy-rl).